bolotKasybekov/audit-aws/README.md

-audit AWS
+AWS Best Practices Audit
 ============================
-This stack will monitor supported AWS services and alert on things CloudCoreo developers think are violations of best practices
+This composite will monitor supported AWS services and report on things CloudCoreo developers think are violations of best practices

 ## Description
-This repo is designed to work with CloudCoreo.
-It will monitor all supported AWS services against best practices for you and send a report to the email address designated by the config.yaml AUDIT&#95;AWS&#95;ALERT&#95;RECIPIENT value
+This composite will monitor all supported AWS services and report best practices violations.

 ## Hierarchy